 If Your Visa Is Refused on English Language Grounds

-If your visa is refused because UKVI rejected your English language evidence, the refusal notice and grounds explanation will set out the exact ground — typically that the test centre was not approved, the test version was not a SELT, the test was outside the 2-year validity, the certificate was not authenticated, or the CEFR level achieved was below the required threshold.
-Recovery options include retaking a SELT at an approved centre and reapplying, requesting administrative review of the refusal if a caseworker error occurred (no new evidence accepted at AR), or — for human rights / family route refusals — pursuing a First-tier Tribunal appeal where the refusal engages Article 8.
+If UKVI rejected your English evidence, the refusal notice and grounds will set out the exact ground — the centre was not approved, the version was not a SELT, the test was outside 2-year validity, the certificate was not authenticated, or the CEFR level was below threshold.
+Recovery options: retake a SELT at an approved centre and reapply; request administrative review for a caseworker error (no new evidence at AR); or — for family refusals engaging Article 8 — a First-tier Tribunal appeal.

 - Wrong test centre (not SELT-approved): Retake at a SELT centre and reapply — administrative review will not succeed if the test centre was demonstrably non-approved